mwang87/ReDU-MS2-Documentation/docs/index.md

 ### ReDU Sample Information Overview

-The fields that are used to describe each mass spectrometry run are highlighted and described in our template, this can be found [here](https://docs.google.com/spreadsheets/d/1v71bnUd8fiXX51zuZIUAvYETWmpwFQj-M3mu4CNsHBU/edit#gid=1747621311).
+The fields that are used to describe each mass spectrometry file are highlighted and described in our template, this can be found [here](https://docs.google.com/spreadsheets/d/1v71bnUd8fiXX51zuZIUAvYETWmpwFQj-M3mu4CNsHBU/edit#gid=1747621311).

 This includes references to external controlled vocabularies and ontologies (e.g. Disease Ontology, Uber Ontology, Mass Spectrometry Ontology.
 We hope this enables ReDU to help data interoperability.